LisaMcGautier/codeQuiz/README.md

 Started working on the timer with a function called "startQuiz".
 The basic concept is working, but it executes when the page reloads, not when the startBtn is clicked.

+7/20

+Spent a considerable amount of time creating the questions in a Word document.
+This helped me to organize my thoughts, but also to look at the questions from a wider lens.
+Began entering the questions and answers into an array of objects in the script.js file.
+Discovered that copying and pasting the questions and possible answers into the array of objects will be a helpful shortcut in this project.